splunk/public-o11y-docs/apm/apm-use-cases/endpoint-performance.rst

 .. _compare-endpoint-performance:

-Alex compares the last hour performance to the same hour from yesterday
+Alex compares the last hour's performance to the same hour from yesterday
 =============================================================================

-Alex knows there was a release this morning, so they update the time dropdown to -1h and they select -24h for the comparison so that they can compare the last hour to the same time frame yesterday.
+Alex knows there was a release this morning, so they update the time dropdown to -1h and select -24h for the comparison so that they can compare the last hour to the same time frame yesterday.

 ..  image:: /_images/apm/apm-use-cases/EndpointPerfCompare.png
     :width: 95%